Jarrod Penright

-Jarrod Penright is a former college, NFL, and AFL football player.
-He played college football for Texas A&M and had a short career in the NFL prior to joining the AFL.
-He played for both the Indiana Firebirds and the Tampa Bay Storm in the AFL.
+Jarrod Penright (born December 17, 1980) is an American former professional football player who played in the Arena Football League (AFL) for the Indiana Firebirds and Tampa Bay Storm.
+He played college football for the Texas A&M Aggies.
+He had a short career in the National Football League (NFL) prior to joining the AFL.

 Early life

 Penright attended Eisenhower High School where he was selected as the Defensive Player of the Year by the Houston Chronicle after accumulating 66 solo tackles and 12 quarterback sacks.

-College
+College career

 During his time at Texas A&M, he was part of the Wrecking Crew defensive team.
 He started his first game with the Aggies in 2000.
 He started every game in 2001 and led the team in sacks and tackles for a loss.
 He was involved in a car accident during the summer of 2002 which caused him to miss practice due to headaches.

 His junior year, he was first-team all-conference for the Big 12.
 That season, he totaled 66 tackles, 19 tackles for a loss, and 10.5 sacks.
 His senior year, he was selected to the second-team all-conference for the Big 12.
 He posted 50 tackles, 15.5 tackles for a loss, and 9.5 sacks.